Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Related Work

 Research has explored diverse methodologies for real-time CPS decision-making under uncertainty.
-Zaman et al.~\cite{Zaman2022} propose a Markov Decision Process (MDP) framework for optimising responses to hazards such as fire outbreaks and power outages using CPS data.
-Javornik et al.~\cite{Javornik2022} introduce a mission-centric decision support system to guide cybersecurity experts in selecting resilient IT configurations in stakeholder-driven contexts.
-While both frameworks offer structured resilience assessments, they do not account for CPS-specific constraints, adversary tactics, and cascading cyber-physical risks.

-To address these limitations, our research employs BN structures with nodes representing CPS assets, vulnerabilities, and hazards, along with their interdependencies.
-This approach facilitates dynamic modelling of risk propagation and supports adaptive decision-making that reflects evolving threat scenarios and system-level complexity.
+Zaman et al.~\cite{Zaman2022} propose a Markov Decision Process (MDP) framework for optimising responses to hazards such as fire and power outages.
+Javornik et al.~\cite{Javornik2022} introduce a mission-centric DSS to guide cybersecurity experts in selecting resilient IT configurations.
+While providing structured resilience assessments, these frameworks often lack specific focus on the adversarial tactics and non-linear cascading risks inherent in CI incidents.
+To address these limitations, our research employs BN structures where nodes represent CPS assets, vulnerabilities, and hazards.
+This approach facilitates dynamic modelling of risk propagation and supports adaptive decision-making that reflects evolving threat scenarios and system complexity.

 \paragraph{Multi-Objective Optimisation}